ymittal/TextAnalyzer/accuracy/README.md

 ### Call for Volunteers

 Essentially, you will be given a file containing 500 words which you are to process.
 Processing essentially entails converting a word to its closest valid word which is stripped of suffixes, if any.
 For example, the word "happily" changes to "happy", while the word "number" remains unchanged.
 Even though the task may seem straightforward for most words on the list, I encourage you to refer to a dictionary or check online whenever you are doubtful whether your _processed_ output word is the closest stem possible.
 The expected deliverable is a list of 500 processed words.
+If you face trouble processing a word, please mark the word so we can discuss it later.

 **Note:** I greatly appreciate your contribution.
 However, please do not feel obliged to continue to help at any point of time.
 I will always respect your decision to say _NO_.
 That being said, let me know how I can help you have a positive experience.